 I need information about...

 Many women don't have symptoms of cervical cancer.
-A healthcare provider may first see signs of cancer during a pelvic exam or a Pap test.
+A healthcare provider may first find signs of cancer during a pelvic exam or a Pap test.

-If your healthcare provider thinks you might have cervical cancer, certain exams and tests will need to be done to be sure.
+If your healthcare provider thinks you might have cervical cancer, you will need certain exams and tests to be sure.
 Diagnosing cervical cancer starts with your healthcare provider asking you questions.
-You will be asked about your medical history, your symptoms, risk factors, and family history of disease.
+You will be asked about your health history, your symptoms, risk factors, and family history of disease.
 Your healthcare provider will also give you a physical exam.
-You will likely need to have some tests to find out what has caused the changes in your cervix.

 Pap and HPV tests

 Your doctor or healthcare provider does a pelvic exam in his or her office.
-This exam is recommended as a part of regular cancer screening for women.
 To have the exam, you'll need to remove your clothes from the waist down and put on a medical gown.
 You lie on your back on an exam table, bend your knees, and then place your feet in supports called stirrups at the end of the table.
-This position allows the doctor to look at or feel your cervix, uterus, vagina, ovaries, fallopian tubes, bladder, and rectum.
+This position allows the provider to look at or feel your cervix, uterus, vagina, ovaries, fallopian tubes, bladder, and rectum.
 The doctor places a plastic or metal tool called a speculum inside your vagina.
 This lets the doctor see the upper portion of your vagina and your cervix.
-After removing the speculum, the doctor inserts 2 or 3 gloved fingers into your vagina and uses his or her other hand to press on your abdomen.
+After removing the speculum, the doctor inserts 1 or 2 gloved fingers into your vagina.
+He or she uses the other hand to press on your belly (abdomen).
 This is to feel other organs and check for lumps (masses) or anything unusual.

 Some cervical cancer may be found during a pelvic exam.
-While your doctor can’t see precancer changes such as dysplasia, he or she may see some invasive cancer during an exam.
-If something suspicious is seen during the pelvic exam, more tests can help see if you have cervical cancer.
+Your provider can’t see precancer changes such as dysplasia.
+But the provider may see some invasive cancer during an exam.
+If something suspicious is seen during the pelvic exam, more tests will be needed.

 A Pap test is the standard way to see if there are any cervical cell changes that cause concern.
 An HPV test shows if you have an infection with the types of HPV that are known to be linked to cervical cancer.

 Both tests can be done in the doctor's office during a pelvic exam.
-The HPV and Pap tests may feel uncomfortable, but they should not hurt, and it takes just seconds to do them.
-The doctor uses a speculum to widen your vagina and examine the upper part of your vagina and cervix.
-This is the area that connects your vagina to your uterus.
+The HPV and Pap tests may feel uncomfortable, but they shouldn’t hurt.
+It takes just seconds to do them.
+The doctor uses a tool called a speculum to widen your vagina and examine the upper part of your vagina and cervix.
 The doctor then uses a small, soft brush to collect cells from the cervix and vagina.
-A specialized doctor called a pathologist looks at the cells under a microscope in a lab to check for cancer and HPV infection.
+A specialized doctor called a pathologist looks at the cells under a microscope in a lab.
+This is done to check for precancer, cancer, and HPV infection.

-This procedure is used to allow the healthcare provider to look very closely at your cervix using a magnifying tool called a colposcope.
-It can help pinpoint abnormal areas in the cervix.
-A speculum is used like during a pelvic exam so the cervix can be seen.
-The doctor looks at it through the colposcope, which stays outside your body.
-Cells from areas that look different from the normal cervix cells may be removed to be examined in the lab.
+This procedure lets the healthcare provider look very closely at your cervix using a lighted magnifying tool called a colposcope.
+It can help find abnormal areas in the cervix.
+First a tool called a speculum (used in Pap tests) is placed in the vagina to help the doctor see the cervix.
+Then the doctor looks closely at your cervix through the colposcope, which stays outside your body.
+Cells from areas that look different from the normal cervix cells may be removed and checked in the lab.
 This is called a biopsy.

-When your healthcare provider has the results of your biopsy, he or she will contact you with the results.
+Your healthcare provider will contact you with your biopsy results.
 Your provider will talk with you about other tests you may need if cervical cancer is found.
 Make sure you understand the results and what follow-up you need.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR